Q: Which combination of exercises and cardio is the better against saddlebags? It is my problem area; I lose everywhere but not there – Lisa Ziri

 The best recipe for fat loss – wherever the fat tends to show up on your body most- is eating a healthy diet that creates a calorie deficit (remember 3,500 calories is one pound, so I usually recommend cutting 250 calories a day from your diet, and then burning an extra 250 with exercise) and coupling it with a balanced workout routine that incorporates a variety of exercises.
-Fill your week with your favorite workouts, and alternate more challenging, high intensity days with low intensity sessions to avoid overtraining and burnout.
+Fill your week with your favorite workouts, and alternate more challenging, high intensity days with low intensity sessions to avoid overtraining and burnout (and, be sure to try my “Slim Saddlebags and Beat Inner Thigh Bulge” workout here).